sparksp/phills.me.uk/content/experience/index.md

 ### Provider & Course Director for Mountain Training (2019 onwards) {#course-provider-for-mountain-training}

 I have provided and delivered the [Indoor Climbing Assistant](https://www.mountain-training.org/qualifications/climbing/indoor-climbing-assistant/) scheme since it was introduced in 2019.
-I have run courses at a range of different centres including The Cragg Climbing Wall, The Foundry Climbing Centre, Nottingham Climbing Centre, The Tower Climbing Centre, and The Warehouse Climbing Centre.
+I have run courses at a range of different centres including The Cragg Climbing Wall, The Foundry Climbing Centre, Nottingham Climbing Centre, Climb Leicester - The Tower, and The Warehouse Climbing Centre.

 ### Lead Instructor at Climb Leicester (2018 onwards) {#course-director-at-the-tower-climbing-centre}